 Although it is unclear how long Patrick and Bridget lived in Kieranscross in the Parish of Monasterboice, it appears from Irish records that it was there that they spent their later years.
-Additionally, both Patrick and Bridget are recorded in parish records as having died and been buried in Kiernanscross.
+Additionally, both Patrick and Bridget are recorded in parish records as having died and as having been buried in Kiernanscross.

 According to Patrick’s death and burial record, he died in Kieranscross in April of 1835.
 Although the exact burial location is not recorded, this record states he was buried on the 12 April 1835 in Kieranscross.

 It appears that Bridget lived several more years following Patrick’s death.
 According to her death and burial record, she died in Kiernanscross in October of 1843.
 As with Patrick, this record makes no mention of the specific burial location, though it does state she was buried on the 24 October 1843 in Kieranscross.

 (It should be noted that although the spelling of Patrick and Bridget’s surname is “Kieran,” this is a common variant spelling of “Kiernan.”
 For more information about this, please see “The Kernan Surname.”)

 |Bef.
 1796||Patrick Kiernan was born most likely in County Louth|